Enabling Global, Human-Centered Explanations for LLMs:From Tokens to Interpretable Code and Test Generation: User Study Results Discussion

-\textit{Reliability \ref{user_study_reliability}:} 68\% of the participants found that code-based explanations for test case generation were mostly reliable.
-Similarly, 54\% found it to be mostly reliable for code completion tasks.
-However, only 38\% agreed that our technique would be reliable for any code generation task.
-This is not surprising, as we only provided two use cases in our survey, and further work in other downstream tasks is needed to demonstrate the reliability of the technique for all code generation tasks.
-This is echoed by 40\% of the participants showing neutral responses to our technique’s reliance on any code generation task.

-\begin{boxK} \codeRational is fairly reliable for the tasks presented in our case study.
-However, with further exploration and development, the technique has the potential to enhance reliability in a wider array of code generation tasks. \end{boxK}

 \textit{Alignment \ref{user_study_alignment}:} Our analysis revealed significant disparities between model-generated rationales and human reasoning for code-related tasks.
-For code completion samples, the Jaccard Similarity score was a mere 0.074, while for test-case generation samples, it was 0.306.
+For code completion samples, the Jaccard similarity score was just 0.074, while for test-case generation samples, it was 0.306.
 These low scores indicate a substantial difference between the rationales provided by the model and those given by humans.

-This gap in reasoning is further evidenced by participant agreement rates with the generated rationales.
-Only 53.6\% of participants concurred with the model's explanations for code completion tasks, while 62\% agreed with the rationales for test-case generation tasks.
+This gap in reasoning is further evidenced by the participant agreement rates with the generated rationales.
+Only 53.6\% of the participants agreed with the model's explanations for code completion tasks, while 62\% agreed with the rationales for test-case generation tasks.
 These figures underscore a misalignment between the model and human reasoning processes.

-These findings highlight an important area for future research: bridging the gap between the model reasoning and human thought processes in code generation tasks.

-\begin{boxK} \codeRational helps uncover model rationale, facilitating comparison with a human rationale to promote a fair level of trust and distrust in the model. \end{boxK}
+\begin{boxK} \ref{rq:utility}: \codeRational enables interpretable model development by revealing causal relationships between input and output, supporting tasks such as fine-tuning and debugging.
+Participants found it informative and readable for code completion and test generation, and useful for comparing model rationales with human reasoning to support calibrated trust. \end{boxK}